DD National: 1959 to 1982: Beginnings

-On 15 September 1959, at the studio of All India Radio, Delhi, the first TV channel in India started an experimental telecast with a small transmitter and a makeshift studio, adopting the brand Doordarshan, Hindi for television.
-Until 1965, AIR was responsible for the programming production and overall control over content, as the television service began to assume overall production.
+On 15 September 1959 at the studio of All India Radio, Delhi, the first TV channel in India started an experimental telecast with a small transmitter and a makeshift studio, adopting the brand Doordarshan, Hindi for television.
+Until 1965, AIR was responsible for the programming production and overall control over content as the television service began to assume overall production.
 Krishi Darshan, Chaupaal, Doordarshan Samachar, and Kalyani were among the first generation of programmes produced for the channel.
 In 1976, the split of the TV and radio services was made official with Doordarshan assuming overall control for television broadcasting.
-By the time the Satellite Instructional Television Experiment commmenced in 1975, Doordarshan coordinated with AIR as the producer of programs aired in the targeted areas of several Indian states.
+By the time the Satellite Instructional Television Experiment (SITE) commenced in 1975, Doordarshan coordinated with AIR as the producer of programs aired in the targeted areas of several Indian states.
 It would foreshadow the start of the channel's road to be a nationally aired station.
-By the time SITE had begun, the channel had only been seen in several Indian major cities.
+By the time SITE had begun, the channel had only been seen in several major Indian cities, airing in some as a trilingual station with a news service in regional languages.
+Doordarshan operated using the black and white NTSC format under a UNESCO grant.
+When television started in neighbouring Sri Lanka, the country opted for the PAL format (which was later adopted by Doordarshan in 1982) and television sets manufactured by Japanese companies saw their sales skyrocket.
+The stark contrast between Doordarshan's SITE-influenced schedule and ITN Sri Lanka's schedule built mainly on imports showed Doordarshan's inferiority at the time.

+DD's regional news opt-outs aired on regional stations as a breakaway from programming from New Delhi would plant the seeds for the expansion of the network from one channel to many in the years to come.